regionstockholm/poc_tc2openEHR/Tietoevry/ETL/docs/README.md

 - Activity

 #### Project struture for ETL
-All ETL project shares the same structure (each one has different logic for extranction and transformation), each of ETL consists of 2 projects:
+All ETL project shares the same structure (each one has different logic for extraction and transformation), each of ETL consists of 2 projects:
 - Extraction
 - Transformer as shown in below screenshot.